badoet/ionic-framework/core/src/components/reorder-group/readme.md

-# ion-reorder-group
+# syg-reorder-group

-The reorder group is a wrapper component for items using the `ion-reorder` component.
-See the [Reorder documentation](../reorder/) for further information about the anchor component that is used to drag items within the `ion-reorder-group`.
+The reorder group is a wrapper component for items using the `syg-reorder` component.
+See the [Reorder documentation](../reorder/) for further information about the anchor component that is used to drag items within the `syg-reorder-group`.

 Once the user drags an item and drops it in a new position, the `ionItemReorder` event is dispatched.
 A handler for it should be implemented that calls the `complete()` method.